Epsilon User's Manual and Reference >

 find-file command to read in a file, Epsilon looks at the

 file's extension to see if it has a mode appropriate for editing that

-into C mode.
-Specifically, whenever you use find-file and
+C mode.
+Specifically, whenever you use find-file and give it a

 file, it executes a command named "